martinstolz-ch/AudioAppTemplate/README.md

 # AudioAppTemplate

-My basic template for various audio apps.
+My basic template for various Juce-based audio apps.

 __The code is (imperfect) as it is, use at your own risk.__ Support of this repo is sporadic due to time constraints.